 Santen tackles disaster risk management, including not only fire prevention management provided for in the Fire Service Act but also preparedness for disasters such as large earthquakes.
 In Japan, we continuously conduct drills in confirming the safety of each employee as an important initial action in the case of a disaster, checking emergency contact networks, and making the movement useful for ensuring physical safety and reporting the safety of employees based on the Disaster Risk Management Card, for example.
 We have made up deficiencies detected during the drills.

 Materials and equipment for fire and disaster prevention are installed in our major operational sites, while emergency supplies are stored at all operational sites and offices.
-Emergency kits have been distributed to all workers related to Santen, including temporary employees and workers at contractors, and are checked every year.

 Employees' Mental and Physical Health

-Maintenance and promotion of mental health
+Maintaining and enhancing mental health

 Conducting medical examinations